AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

   </tr>
   <tr>
    <td>Report Type</td>
-   <td>Leads and Bizible Touchpoints (CRM)<br>
+   <td>Leads and Buyer Touchpoints (CRM)<br>
-   Metric: Leads (Bizible Discover)</td>
+   Metric: Leads (Marketo Measure Discover)</td>
   </tr>
   <tr>
    <td>Filters</td>
    <td>MQL = true&#42;<br>
    &#42;<i>MQLs may be defined differently per organization.
-Ensure the Bizible report is filtered for MQLs using the same field(s) as other MQL based reports.
-A Segment filter would need to be created in the same way for reporting on MQLs in Bizible Discover.</i></td>
+Ensure the Marketo Measure report is filtered for MQLs using the same field(s) as other MQL based reports.
+A Segment filter would need to be created in the same way for reporting on MQLs in Marketo Measure Discover.</i></td>
   </tr>
   <tr>
    <td>Date Field / Date Type</td>
-   <td>MQL Date (or equivalent) / Created Date (Bizible Discover)<br> <i>Lead Created Date could also be used in CRM reporting if ‘MQL Date’ isn’t an option in your CRM.
+   <td>MQL Date (or equivalent) / Created Date (Marketo Measure Discover)<br> <i>Lead Created Date could also be used in CRM reporting if ‘MQL Date’ isn’t an option in your CRM.
 It’s important to keep in mind what Date Field you’re using at it defines the cohorted data set.</i></td>
   </tr>
   <tr>
    <td>Date Range</td>